How To Be A Better Videographer

 Know your gear and the basics

 Your video equipment is only as good as you are.
 Take the time to read through the manual and understand how that piece of gear actually works.
-And even more important: Get at least a little grip on the basics of videography and photography.
+And even more important: Get at least a little grip on the basics of videography and photography, especially exposure.
 Not to say you won’t take any good videos until you know how aperture and shutter speed relate to white balance (they don’t) but understanding the basics can make a huge difference in the long run.

 If your video is completely secondary to your main activity, you can probably do without this: If you’re there for your bike trip and film along just because you can but don’t care for the result, that’s fine.